Starburst Galaxy

 Connect to a source #

-From the navigation menu, go to Data > Data ingest, then click Connect new source.
+From the navigation menu, go to Data > Data ingest.

-• In the File ingest source details section, enter a name for the source and a description.
+• In the Source details section, enter a name for the source and a description.

-• In the Configure file ingest source section, enter the name of the S3 bucket in the S3 bucket field, and the S3 file prefix in the S3 file prefix field.
+• In the Connection to Amazon S3 section, enter the name of the S3 bucket, and the S3 file prefix.

 Live tables created using this source specify an exact location under the prefix.
 If you are creating multiple file ingest live tables, we recommended choosing a prefix which points to the root of all the files you want to ingest.